 Location:This conference will take place online.

-Location:The conference will take place online.
+Location:This conference takes place online.

 End of search results.